-Connecting with a genetic relative is only the first step in the DNA Relatives tool.
+Connecting with a genetic relative is only the first step in the DNA Relatives feature.
 Once you've found a genetic relative, a little detective work might let you pinpoint who the common ancestor is.
-The DNA Relatives tool includes a couple of features that will help you explore your genetic relationship with another 23andMe user.
+The DNA Relatives feature includes a couple of features that will help you explore your genetic relationship with another 23andMe user.
 You can also communicate with your genetic relative from within the DNA Relatives tool.
 As with the sharing of any information, we urge customers to be thoughtful about information they share; please see our Privacy Statement for more information.

 In this article, we will discuss a few tips that might help you pinpoint your shared common ancestor:

 - Determine how many generations ago your common ancestor (with your genetic relative) lived.